Crushed (Ms. Marvel): Plot

 Kamala Khan begins training to control her powers with the help of Bruno Carrelli who deduces that the bangle activated Khan's powers, which came from within her.
 Dissatisfied with the male-dominated leadership of their Mosque Board, Khan's friend Nakia Bahadir decides to stand for elections.
 Khan, Bahadir, and Carrelli attend a party organized by Zoe Zimmer, where they meet Kamran, a new British-Pakistani senior at school.
 The party is cut short by the police, but Khan manages to make friends with Kamran.
 Carrelli becomes frustrated when Khan, infatuated with Kamran, chooses to spend time with him instead of training.

 After having a vision of a mysterious woman and blacking out during a family dinner, Khan asks her grandmother Sana and Muneeba about Khan's great-grandmother Aisha, the original owner of the bangle, but both dismiss her.
 Yusuf says that young Sana had lost her way in the violence of the Partition of India, but was able to find her father almost mysteriously.
 After questioning Zimmer about her savior at AvengerCon, Department of Damage Control (DODC) agents P. Cleary and Sadie Deever order a sweep around the tri-state area, targeting South Asian communities.
 At the annual Eid al-Adha celebration, a young boy slips from a balcony and almost falls before Khan rescues him using her powers.
 She momentarily falters after having another vision of the woman.
 Khan is followed by DODC drones and agents led by Deever who attempt to apprehend her, but Kamran helps her escape in his car and introduces Khan to his mother, the woman in her visions.

 Production

 Development

 By August 2019, Marvel Studios had begun development on a Ms. Marvel television series for the streaming service Disney+.
 In September 2020, Meera Menon was hired to direct one episode, ultimately directing two episodes, including the second.
 Executive producers include Marvel Studios' Kevin Feige, Louis D'Esposito, Victoria Alonso, and Brad Winderbaum, in addition to Kamala Khan co-creator Sana Amanat, lead directors Adil & Bilall, and head writer Bisha K. Ali.
-The second episode, titled "Crushed", was written by Kate Gritmon, and was released on Disney+ on June 15, 2022.
+The second episode, titled "Crushed", was written by Kate Gritmon.